Idaho Families for Clean Water Submits Comments on Supplemental Environmental Assessment

 The decision reached by Forest Supervisor Cecelia Seesholtz permits a Canadian mining company, Mosquito Gold Company, to conduct a five year mineral exploration project, including the construction of up to 10.2 miles of new temporary roads and four new stream crossings.

-In July, 2011, Idaho Rivers United, along with the Idaho Conservation League and Golden Eagle Audubon Society, filed a complaint. challenging the Forest Service's approval of the CuMo Exploration Project.
-We claim the Forest Service has not evaluated what impact the extensive road construction and round-the-clock drilling activities will have on sensitive species in the project area, including wolverine, northern gawshawk, and great grey owl through preparation of an environmental impact statement that is required by the National Environmental Policy Act..
+In July, 2011, Idaho Rivers United, along with the Idaho Conservation League and Golden Eagle Audubon Society, filed a complaint challenging the Forest Service's approval of the CuMo Exploration Project.
+Advocates for the West represented our claim that the Forest Service had not evaluated what impact the extensive road construction and round-the-clock drilling activities will have on groundwater and on sensitive species in the project area, including wolverine, northern gawshawk, and great grey owl.

 The CuMo project is located on a forested ridge on the south side of Grimes Creek upstream of Pioneerville and Idaho City, just 38 miles from Boise.
 Interestingly, while the project is in the Boise River watershed, it's just a stone's throw from Garden Valley and the South Fork Payette River.
 Conceptual drawings of the CuMo molybdenum and copper mine show a massive open pit and complete removal of the ridge.